brevzin/brevzin.github.io/_posts/2024-09-20-annotations.md

 Now, fundamentally, there are some similarities between how C++ and Rust do formatting (which I've [touched on before]({% post_url 2023-01-02-rust-cpp-format %})).
 In Rust, you have to provide an `impl` for the `Debug` trait.
 In C++, you have to specialize `std::formatter` (we don't differentiate between `Debug` and `Display`).
 As I showed earlier, the Rust `#[derive(Debug)]`{:.lang-rust} macro invocation injects the correct `impl` of `Debug` for the type.
 But in C++, we're... not actually doing that at all.

 The specific language feature I'm making use of here is called an *annotation*.
 It will be proposed in [P3394](https://wg21.link/p3394) (link will work when it's published in October 2024) and was first revealed by Daveed Vandevoorde at his [CppCon closing keynote](https://www.youtube.com/watch?v=wpjiowJW2ks).
-The goal of the proposal is to let you annotate declaration in a way that introspection can observe.
+The goal of the proposal is to let you annotate declarations in a way that introspection can observe.
 Notably, no injection is happening.
 We're just extending introspection a bit.

 However, given that C++ _does_ have introspection (or will, with P2996), that's sufficient to get the job done.
 We can, up front, provide a specialization of `std::formatter` that is enabled if the type is annotated with `derive<Debug>`, which it itself just an empty value: